Pitman High School

-Pitman High School (formally known as Pitman Junior / Senior High School) is a comprehensive community public high school in Pitman, in Gloucester County, in the U.S. state of New Jersey, serving students in seventh through twelfth grades as the lone secondary school of the Pitman School District.
+Pitman Junior / Senior High School (commonky known as Pitman High School) is a comprehensive community public high school in Pitman, in Gloucester County, in the U.S. state of New Jersey, serving students in seventh through twelfth grades as the lone secondary school of the Pitman School District.

 As of the 2023–24 school year, the school had an enrollment of 487 students and 46.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.4:1.
 There were 69 students (14.2% of enrollment) eligible for free lunch and 17 (3.5% of students) eligible for reduced-cost lunch.